LoopKit/loopdocs/docs/browser/bb-update.md

 If a new release is announced at [Current Release](../version/releases.md#current-release), look to see if there are instructions about extra steps required with the release.
 (The release after 3.2.3 will certainly have extra instructions.)

-If you are using the dev branch, head over to [Build Development Version](#build-development-version) for information.
+If you are using the dev branch, the update steps are the same, but review information on this page: [Build Loop dev with Browser](build-dev-browser.md){: target="_blank" }.

 Otherwise, head over to [Errors with Browser](bb-errors.md).